Nimus-oes/QA-Learning-Logs/README.md

 - **Test Filtering with Tags**: Learned that pytest-bdd tags can be used just like marks in pytest to filter the tests

 ### Learning Resources
 - [Behavior Driven Python with pytest-bdd](https://testautomationu.applitools.com/behavior-driven-python-with-pytest-bdd/) on Test Automation University

+&nbsp;
+## Week 9
+*January 16th, 2024 - January 21st, 2024*

+This week I focused on completing the test suite for both Crypto.com Exchange page navigation and HKO weather forecast API test with pytest-bdd framework.

+### Key Achievements
+- Added a command line option to HKO weather forecast API test using pytest_addoption() so it can take inputs for forecast date
+- In HKO weather forecast API test, improve the code to populate the current date, so it is based on HKT
+- In Crypto.com Exchange page navigation test, changed the click method for some elements from `click()` to `self.browser.execute_script("arguments[0].click();", element)` to minimize the random failures